 You’ve heard people say our perception is reality.
 This isn’t true.
 Perception is beyond the senses.
 We experience everything in our minds.
 And our senses do not provide an accurate representation of reality.

 What we actually perceive results from a filtering process.
 Our worldview or paradigm filters everything.
 If something doesn’t fit our worldview, it is altered or deleted.
 So, our perception is not reality, it is our experience of reality.

 Everything we think or perceive happens in the mind.
 The mind creates our image of reality.
 This means our perception is an individually crafted fiction.
 It’s mind-fiction that is effected by several factors.

 1) The Cultural Narrative

 The first factor that can affect perception is the boundaries of expectations.
 We only see what we expect.
 The mind ignores anything outside the realm of expectations.
-So, the mind also limits even the small bandwidth of our senses.
-Or, the mind colors experience good or bad depending on the individual’s cultural narrative.
+The mind also limits even the small bandwidth of our senses and it colors our experience good or bad depending on the individual’s cultural narrative.

 Our ability to perceive is in direct proportion to the openness of awareness.
 And it is the content of that cultural narrative that directly affects the bandwidth of our awareness.
 This includes thought life, self-talk, and value judgments.
 Several factors make up the cultural narrative.

 - The education or indoctrination we receive in our formative years